seeebiii/lambda-updater/README.md

 ## Usage

-Before you use *lambda-updater*, make sure that your CloudFormation stack exists.

 After that, just use the following command and all Java or NodeJS functions from your CloudFormation template get updated: